Community Association Fundamentals in the Buckeye State

 Before purchasing a home that’s part of a homeowners association, you should research the community’s covenants and assessments, both of which will be set forth in the declaration and bylaws.
 The HOA’s board or the seller can usually provide copies, or the documents can be viewed in the county land records, which are often available online.
 Remember, when you accept the deed to a property, you are agreeing to be bound by any covenants that come with it.
 So, make sure you know what you’re getting into.

-The restrictiveness of covenants varies considerably between communities, depending in large part on the nature of the community and where it is located.
+The community rules vary depending in the nature of the community and where it is located.
 A laissez-faire rural development with large lot sizes, for example, might be fairly permissive - not requiring much more than that you keep your lawn mowed and remove any eyesores like visible trash or debris from the property.
 On the other hand, a suburban community with more closely situated homes might restrict everything from the color you can paint your house, to the size and breed of dogs you can keep, to the type of garden you can have (if any).
-Covenants are mandatory and strictly enforced by most associations, so be certain the community’s standards are compatible with your lifestyle before buying a home.
+Therefore, before buying a home, homeowners should make sure the rules of the community are compatible with their lifestyle.

 It’s worth noting that, while Ohio law expressly requires homeowners to abide by applicable covenants, certain restrictions are prohibited.
 Condo associations, for instance, cannot prevent their members from displaying the American flag.
 O.R.C. §5311.191.
 Likewise, any covenant that violates the federal Fair Housing Act or Civil Rights Act is unenforceable and void.